slowernews/hamster-system/README.md

 Hamster-GTD
 ===========

 Organize your documents and workflow.
-Boost productivity while reducing stress levels with an ultra-simple implementation of [GTD](http://en.wikipedia.org/wiki/Getting_Things_Done)<sup> 1</sup>.
+Boost productivity while reducing your stress levels with an ultra-simple implementation of [GTD](http://en.wikipedia.org/wiki/Getting_Things_Done)<sup> 1</sup>.

 ###So, how can you start?